Sauerland Net: Operations

 The DB Regio NRW procured 21 new LINT 41 railcars for operation on the Sauerland network, which were manufactured by Alstom.
 These replaced older vehicles such as the class VT 628 or Bombardier Talent railcars.
 Vehicles from the class 612 were also used.
-Since 2018, the most of the Sauerland network has been equipped with the Pesa Link (class 632 and 633) multiple units planned at the letting of the new tender in 2013, and since the 2021/2022 timetable change, only the Pesa Link multiple units have run.
+Since 2018, most of the Sauerland network has been equipped with the Pesa Link (class 632 and 633) multiple units planned at the letting of the new tender in 2013, and since the 2021/2022 timetable change, only the Pesa Link multiple units have run.
 The old Talent railcars are only kept as reserve vehicles.